simpleidserver/FaasNet/docs/documentation/functions/create.md

 * *Startup.cs* and *Program.cs*: the application entry point.
 * *HelloWorldConfiguration.cs*: configuration properties of the function.
 * *FunctionHandler.cs*: contains the business logic.
-This class has one function which accepts one parameter and returns a JSON result.
+This class has one function with one parameter and returns a JSON result.
 The input parameter has two distinct properties :

   * Configuration: its value is coming from the gateway, it will be used to configure the behavior of the function for example : `ConnectionString` and `SQL Statement`.
   * Input: value passed by caller.